top of page

 • Linear Representation: Frames the cognitive structuring of the 3P mind as progressive differentiation, tracing perspectival selfhood through objectified stages of development.

-• Cyclical Representation: Highlights the conative dynamism of the 2P psyche through rhythmic transitions and recursive return, depicting its alchemical transmutations.
+• Cyclical Representation: Attends the conative dynamism of the 2P psyche through rhythmic transitions and recursive return, depicting its alchemical transmutations.

-• Radial Representation: Expresses the affective resonance of the 1P soul, radiating luminous continuity throughout life.
+• Radial Representation: Highlights the affective resonance of the 1P soul, radiating luminous continuity throughout life.

-• Centrepoint Representation: Signifies the existential unity of 0P spirit, dissolving distinctions into seamless transparency.
+• Centrepoint Representation: Reveals the existential unity of 0P spirit, dissolving distinctions into seamless transparency.

 Representative Models